 The STONEWALL Inn

-Williamson and Sonia Jane at The Stonewall Club
+Willson Henderson and Sonia Jane at The STONEWALL Club

 [Photography by a special Stonewall photographer]